 While these numbers look promising for the outlook, they still illustrate that there’s a gap.
 More companies are implementing data and analytics than are using these business-critical tools to help drive employee-related decisions.

 This gap could be a challenge, or an opportunity, depending on the lens through which you view it.
-The shift to a more digitized world means that labor markets are changing.
+The shift to a more digitized world means that labour markets are changing.
 Employees are becoming more prized for their soft skills, and there is increasing competition for talent in areas such as data science.

 HR teams that are making use of tools like people analytics, time tracking apps and business intelligence software stand a better chance of staying ahead of this curve than those that don’t.